Step 3: Determine Goals and Objectives

 The planning team should develop at least three goals for addressing each threat or hazard (though the planning team may want to identify more).
 Those three goals should indicate the desired outcome for (1) before; (2) during, and (3) after the threat or hazard.
 For a fire, for instance, three possible goals include

 - Hazard Goal Example 1 (before): Prevent a fire from occurring in IHE-governed student housing facilities.

 - Hazard Goal Example 2 (during): Protect all persons from injury and property from damage by the fire.

 - Hazard Goal Example 3 (after): Provide necessary medical attention to those in need.

 Objectives are specific, measurable actions that are necessary to achieve the goals.
 Often, planners will need to identify multiple objectives in support of a single goal.

-Using the goal in Example 1 of preventing a fire on or near school grounds, possible objectives include
+Using the goal in Example 1 of preventing a fire in IHE-governed student housing facilities, possible objectives include

-- Objective 1.1: Provide fire prevention training to all students and staff who use combustible materials or equipment.
+- Objective 1.1: Provide fire prevention training to all students and resident advisors who use combustible materials or equipment.